henrymichael001/Calculator/README.md

 # Calculator
-this is a web base calculator implemented using HTML, CSS, and JAVASCRIPT
+this is a web base calculator implemented using HTML and CSS